Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Attitude Representations and Kinematics

 with kinematics of

 where $\bomega$ is the angular velocity of frame $B$ with respect to frame $I$ as expressed in frame $B$.
+Since $\bphi$ is a minimal parameterization, singularities exist.
+However, for the exponential coordinates singularities are not encountered for ${\varphi < 2\pi}$ \cite{stuelpnagelParametrizationThreeDimensionalRotation1964}.

-We sometimes refer to eq.~\eqref{eq:BortzEqn} as the ``Bortz equation'' (especially in the IMU literature) after an influential derivation presented by the American engineer John Bortz in 1971 \cite{Bortz:1971}.
-A somewhat simpler way of arriving at the same result using quaternions may be found in Ref.~\cite{Markley:2019}.
+Equation~\eqref{eq:BortzEqn} is sometimes referred to as the ``Bortz equation'' (especially in the IMU literature) after an influential derivation presented by the American engineer John Bortz in 1971 \cite{Bortz:1971}.
+A somewhat simpler way of arriving at the same result using quaternions may be found in Ref.~\cite{Markley:2014}.

-The elements $\be$ and $\varphi$ of the rotation vector are related to the DCM through the finite rotation formula \cite{Markley:2019}
+The elements $\be$ and $\varphi$ of the rotation vector are related to the DCM through the finite rotation formula \cite{Markley:2014}

 where $[\, \cdot \, \times]$ is the right-handed, skew-symmetric, cross product matrix satisfying $\ba \times \bb = [\ba \times] \bb$ with elements